-It seems as though with each passing year comes a new installation method for extensions and I’m all here for it.
+It seems that with each passing year comes a new installation method for extensions, and I’m all here for it.
 Talk about options!
 Below I’ll discuss six different hair extension methods that you can try.

 The first way you can glue in hair extensions is by braiding or laying your natural hair down and placing a weave cap over your head.
-The cap is acting as a barrier between your hair and the glue.
-Once intact, measure the track needed per layer, glue, and apply pressure to the head.
+The cap acts as a barrier between your hair and the glue.
+Once intact, measure the needed track per layer, add glue, and apply pressure to the head.
 That’s it!
 Really easy!
 This style is normally called a “quick weave,” and we can see why!

 The second method is the same but minus the cap.
 Some people don’t mind having the tracks glued directly to their hair.
 There’s also a special type of glue that’s made just for that option.
 It’s more like a molding gel that gets applied to your whole head, let dry, then apply tracks.